Satre95/Easel/README.md

 ## Building Otium
 Internally, Otium uses the [shaderc](https://github.com/google/shaderc-rs) crate, which in turn uses a C++ library.
 This requires [CMake](https://cmake.org), [Python](https://python.org) and [Ninja](https://ninja-build.org/) to be installed.

 Once you have all the dependencies installed, simply build with Cargo.
-I recommend building in Release mode for performance.python
+I recommend building in Release mode for performance.